 My first performance review came 16 years after I joined the workforce.
 I started my career at a small Wall Street firm and we had daily reviews — measured in gains and losses.
 There was simply no need to sit down and discuss anyone’s performance.

 When the first formal review process came my way, the idea that I had to sit down and talk about myself was discombobulating.
 My boss was collaborative and we talked nearly every day.
 What else was there to say?
-Not much, and that was the best part about these annual meetings – there was never a surprise.
-Unfortunately, that is not always the case.
+Not much, and that was the best part about these annual meetings — there was never a surprise.
+Unfortunately, that's not always the case.

-After a shocking terrible review, a Fairygodboss member asked the community, “Should I just start looking for another job?”
+After a shockingly terrible review, a Fairygodboss member asked the community, “Should I just start looking for another job?”
 Mind you, this was not just a bad review.
 It was a review that had her believing she is living in an alternative universe to her manager.
-Before she makes a big life change, I thought the best person to answer her question would be an HR professional, because they know the other side.
+Before she makes a big life change, I thought the best person to answer her question would be an HR professional because they know the other side.

 Yes, you should start looking for another job.
 How can you improve your odds that the next job will be fulfilling and fair?